sslater11/TeachingTinaApp/README.md

 # Teaching Tina
-##What is this?
+## What is this?
 This is an Android app I'm creating to teach my severely autistic sister how to read, and other things.
 It's a flashcard app that can display text, images and audio.
-It also has a maths mode for practicing addition.
+It also has a maths mode for practising addition.

 It uses both Deep Practice and Spaced Repetition to teach word sounds and words.